Google Analytics tags

 6mm Allen wrench

-• Do not use PB Blaster or some other acidified penetrating oil as it will take years to get the acrid smell of the oil out of your car!
+• Do not use PB Blaster or any other acidified penetrating oil, as it will take years to get the acrid smell out of your car!
 Don't ask me how I know this.

 • Raise the seat both front and back to its highest position